Child Protection and Safeguarding at Patcham Infants

 Front Door for Families (FDFF)

 When the school has a safeguarding concern about a child, a referral will need to be made to the FDFF.
-FDFF is made up of professionals with different areas of expertise who work together to assess, decided and coordinate how best to support children, young people and their families where there are concerns.
+FDFF is hub of multi-agency professionals, all with different areas of expertise who work together to assess, decided and coordinate how best to support children, young people and their families where there are concerns.

 For more information on FDFF click HERE